henrymanley/population_predictions_1960s/README.md

 Taken together, the `kmm_population` variable in our data implements these recommendations.

-## Holdout counties
+## A note on holdout counties
 A random sample of 10\% of counties in our data are set aside as "hold-out" counties.
 These are counties for which data is not used in any way to train the neural network.
 The final results we wish to show in our paper, once given a conditional acceptance from an editor, will use these counties to measure our model's out-of-sample goodness of fit.
 Consequently, we have not produced population predictions for these counties yet: 10\% of counties from 1961-1968 will have missing values for `yhat`.
 We are willing to make these predictions available upon request, but we will not produce any goodness of fit measures for such data.

 ## Citation
-Please use the following citation when using this data, :
+Please use the following citation when using this data:

 Kose, Esra, Manley, Henry, Miller, Douglas L. 2024. _Backcasting Population Data for Children in the 1960s with Supervised Learning._